Sahuarita, Arizona: Neighborhoods

 Sahuarita contains the master planned communities of Rancho Sahuarita & Resort, one of the newest communities, (north), Quail Creek (southeast) and Madera Highlands (south) in addition to the residential neighborhoods of La Joya (southwest), Valle Verde del Norte (established in 1979), Los Colonias and Los Arroyos (west).
 The town has 92 acre of public and private parks and recreation facilities, with approximately 125 acre more parkland proposed.

 Town zoning

 Since 2002, 30% of the land in the town is zoned for residential use, the majority of which (22%) is classed as medium density residential, defined as a single family suburban environment.
 Employment, commercial, institutional, and industrial land comprises 6.5% of town land, while mixed use zoning occupies 9% of land.
 The town has set aside 7% of land for resource conservation/open space, while 25% of land is designated flood plain.

+Education

+Most of the municipality is in the Sahuarita Unified School District while a portion is in the Continental Elementary School District.

 Transportation

-Sahuarita is served by Sun Shuttle service to Tucson.
+Sahuarita is served by Sun Shuttle service to and from Tucson but only on weekdays.